adaRn/nf-hstd-copy-01/content/_index.md

       were fed up with how difficult it is to get it up and running.
     title: Features
     type: featuresblock
+  - actions:
+      - label: Try it out
+        url: /pricing
+    component: hero_block.html
+    content: >-
+      After spending years with UniFi products, I realised that deploying Cloud Keys for every consumer was simply too much and unnecessary.
+I've been implementing and deploying UniFi controllers since, but it turned out they're really difficult to manage by non-tech people.
+Especially when managing backups, logs, and SSL certificates comes to play.
+That's why I've started UniFi Hosting.
+Where you can have your own UniFi controller in a matter of seconds, all automatically managed by us.
+    image: /images/ja.jpg
+    title: Founder
+    type: heroblock
   - bg: white
     component: reviews_block.html
     reviews: